psenough/NPlusPlusAssistant/README.md

 N++Assistant helps with backups and installing community mod stuff for the videogame [N++](https://store.steampowered.com/app/230270/N_NPLUSPLUS/).

-Only targets the Steam Windows version only.
+Only targets the Steam Windows version.

 ## Run